Using drawing at work (even if your job has nothing to do with creativity)

-The answer turned out to be yes, it absolutely could.
+It turned out it absolutely could.

 1. Presenting ideas: make structure visible